cloud-gov/product/OnboardingChecklist.md

 When someone new joins the cloud.gov team:

 0. Get a Jira account for NewPerson.
 Buddy can help, or you can go to the Program Manager.
-1. Create a new issue in Jira under the `Product Management` board called "Ramp up [NewPerson] on cloud.gov team".
+1. Create a new issue in Jira in the cloud.gov (CG) project assigned to the `Product Management` team called "Ramp up [NewPerson] on cloud.gov team".
 2. View the raw source of this file.
 3. Copy everything below the line into the new issue's body.
 4. Replace "NewPerson" with the new person's name.